Zilliqa/Zilliqa/tests/EvmAcceptanceTests/README.md

 # Scilla Testing Tools
 ## Scilla checker task
-To run scilla-checker on all of the contracts in the [contracts directory](./contracts/) run:
+To run `scilla-checker` on all of the scilla contracts in the [contracts directory](./contracts/) run:
 ```bash
 npx hardhat scilla-check --libdir path_to_stdlib
 ```